-• Make it really easy.
+Make it really easy.
 People don't want to jump through hoops to leave you a review.
 Use text instead of email when you make the request because people are much more likely to respond to a text versus email.
-When you text the request, send a link for the reviewer to land directly on the review page.
-All the person needs to do at that point is click on the stars and write the review, without needing to navigate to a different page.
+When you text the request, text a direct link for the reviewer to land directly on the review page.
+All the person needs to do at that point is to click on the stars and write the review, without needing to navigate to a different page.
 The easier you make it for people to leave a review, the more reviews you will get.

 Respond to each and every review, good and bad.
-In your response, always thank the person for leaving the review.
-When you receive a negative review (we all get them), offer to make the situation right.
-Whatever you do, of course, never say anything in your reply to the review that is unprofessional.
-Also, keep in mind that negative reviews are not a bad thing at all.
+In your response always thank the person for leaving the review.
+When you receive a negative review (we all get them) offer to make the situation right.
+Whatever you do, never of course say anything in your reply to the review that is unprofessional.
+Also, keap in mind negative reviews are not a bad thing at all.
 If all you have are perfect five-star reviews, potential clients may be skeptical.